BLavery/psuite-upython/pblynk.md

 	b.gpio_auto(Pull)  # where Pull = machine.Pin.PULL_UP or is omitted.

 This causes all GPIOs that the phone APP is configured for will be automatically configured as inputs or outputs on the ESP8266.
-And GPIO writes or reads (polls) issued by the APP will be handled at the ESP without explicit coding.
+And all GPIO writes or reads (polls) issued by the APP will be handled at the ESP without explicit coding.
 This function must be pre-optioned as above before importing blynk.